 List of Materials Present

-For a comprehensive list of all petroleum products, and CIP/Process chemicals that may be a risk if discharged to the environment present in the facility, please review Attachment A.
+For a comprehensive list of all petroleum products, and CIP/Process chemicals that may be a risk if discharged to the environment present in the facility, please review Fact Sheet – Figure 5.

 Preventative Measures and Facility Layout

 The facility has three primary petroleum and CIP/Process chemical storage areas.
-These areas are outlined on the site map, Attachment B.
+These areas are outlined on the site map, see Fact Sheet – Figure 5.

 All petroleum products and chemicals present in the plant in packages larger than five fluid gallons are stored on containment pallets of a sufficient size to accommodate all of the contents of the original containers.
 In addition, each of the storage areas has at least one spill containment kit in an easily accessible location.